About Ursuline High School's Tradition of Excellence

 Mrs. Michelle Carosella, Assistant Principal for Curriculum and Instruction

 Ms. Maggie Matune, ’06, Assistant Principal for Student Affairs

 A 2006 graduate of Ursuline High School, Miss Maggie Matune has served as the Assistant Principal for Student Affairs since July 2015.
 Miss Matune joined the Ursuline Faculty in 2010 as a member of the Social Studies Department.
 During her time in the classroom, she taught American History, American Government, American Law, Advanced Placement Psychology, and Advanced Placement US History.
 In addition to teaching, from 2013-2015, Miss Matune coordinated the school’s technology program.
 Miss Matune has been involved with many student activities, including Students of Stewardship and its mission trips to El Salvador and Nicaragua and The Student Ambassadors.
 In the past she has served as Sophomore Class, Senior Class, Model United Nations and Irish Times Advisor.
 She continues to teach AP Psychology.
-Miss Matune earned Bachelor’s Degrees in history and education at John Carroll University, a Master’s Degree in Nonprofit Administration from John Carroll University, and a Master’s of School Administration from Youngstown State University.
+Miss Matune earned Bachelor’s Degrees in History and Adolescent/ Young Adult Education at John Carroll University, a Master’s Degree in Nonprofit Administration from John Carroll University, and a Master’s of School Administration from Youngstown State University.
 Miss Matune is a member of Saint Christine Church.

 Ohio Catholic School Accrediting Association